 - Eddie Bauer Lodge Duffel Coat (a great long option under $200 from a brand you can trust)

-- Orlay Thickened Down Jacket (the amazon coat)
+- Orlay Thickened Down Jacket (the amazon coat) – the quality is great for the price and the style is fun.

 - Marmot Montreaux Full-Length Down Coat (great if you’re going for the long length for extra warmth)